Your Man (album)

 "Your Man" was the first single/title track released followed by "Would You Go with Me" and "Me and God."
 Also included is a cover of Don Williams' 1991 hit single "Lord Have Mercy on a Country Boy".
+The single "Your Man" would become one of two singles that would be his first singles to become gold, on June 1, 2006, along with his 2003 single, "Long Black Train".